 • brown.

-It depends on the specific type of disease what methods of treatment and prevention the gardener needs to take in order to save the crop and the plant.
+The specific type of disease determines what treatment and prevention methods a gardener needs to take to save the crop and plant.

 Important!
-If the strawberries and the soil under it are not cultivated, you can lose the harvest not only in the current year, but also in the next year: the fungus will begin to actively develop the next year, inhibiting the growth and flowering of new seedlings.
+If strawberries and the soil under them are not treated, you can lose the harvest not only this year, but also next year: the fungus will begin to actively develop next year, inhibiting the growth and flowering of new seedlings.

 This type of disease is caused by fungi of the genus Mycospherella and Ramularia.
 Begins to develop in early spring.
-It affects leaves, stalks, petioles, berries.
-Signs of white spotting can be detected already in the month of May.
+It affects leaves, stalks, petioles, and berries.
+Signs of white spotting can be detected as early as May.
 These include:

-• the formation of white spots with a dark border on the surface of the leaves;
+• the formation of white spots with a dark edging on the surface of the leaves;

 • the shape of the spots is round or oval, they are located along the central vein of the leaves;

-• over time, the spots fall out, and holes form in their place, under the conditions of the development of the disease, their size becomes larger, forming large holes;
+• over time, the spots fall out, and holes form in their place; as the disease develops, their size becomes larger and larger, forming large holes;

-• berries become stained and rot or dry out.
+• the berries become stained and rot or dry out.

-The factors that provoke the infection of strawberries with such an ailment are:
+Factors that provoke infection of strawberries with this disease are:

-• before planting seedlings, onions, garlic, herbs, carrots, potatoes, eggplants, cucumbers, tomatoes, corn, celery, beans, rapeseed, clover, cereals grew on the site;
+• before planting the seedlings, onions, garlic, herbs, carrots, potatoes, eggplants, cucumbers, tomatoes, corn, celery, beans, rapeseed, clover, and grains grew on the site;

-• uncultivated or late cultivated soil in the spring;
+• untreated or late-treated soil in the spring;

 • long-term use of the site.

-In winter, spores are stored in the remains of the plant.
-The fungus tolerates heat and low temperatures, wet weather and drought well.
-In open areas where there is a lot of light, spores develop faster.
-The disease is transferred to healthy sprouts with the help of wind, rain, insects, through the ground.
+In winter, the spores are stored in plant debris.
+The fungus tolerates heat and low temperatures, wet weather and drought.
+In open places where there is a lot of light, spores develop faster.
+The disease is transmitted to healthy sprouts by wind, rain, insects, and through the soil.

 Control and prevention measures:

-• in early spring, clean the area from last year's leaves and burn them;
+• in early spring, clear the area of last year's leaves and burn them;

-• in the case of planting new shoots, after the fight against white spot, only healthy, undamaged seedlings are used;
+• in the case of planting new shoots, after combating white spotting, only healthy, undamaged seedlings are used;

-• thin out mustaches and seedlings to ensure normal density;
+• thin out the tendrils and seedlings to ensure normal density;

-• timely remove the missing, affected leaves and seedlings;
+• promptly remove missing, damaged leaves and seedlings;

 • remove missing berries;